thomaschangsf/thomaschangsf.github.io/site-professional/content/blogs/Blog-making-better-predictions.md

 ## Track Your Predictions
 Tracking our predictions is essential to improving our prediction.
-Furthemore, these predictions should be specific, and include measurable details like dates.
+Furthermore, these predictions should be specific, and include measurable details like dates.
 Quantifying predictions can involve metrics like the Brier Score, which calculates the mean squared difference between the predicted probabilities and the actual outcomes.
 The multi-class variant of the Brier score is:
 $$ Brier Score = \frac{1}{N} \sum_{i=1}^{N} \sum_{k=1}^{K} (f_{i,k} - o_{i,k})^2 $$
 where:
    1. **\( N \):**